 White Label Coffee (West)

 At White Label Coffee they do things a little differently.
 Their filter coffees are certainly much lighter than you might be used to, but this doesn’t necessarily mean you compromise on taste.
-The unique layout of this spot, which has a very “self-built” feel to it, is also something to take about.
-Grab a floor cushion and wedge your self in between the freelancers merrily tapping away on their MacBooks.
+The unique layout of this spot, which has a very “self-built” feel to it, is also something to talk about.
+Grab a floor cushion and wedge yourself in between the freelancers merrily tapping away on their MacBooks.